ScribbleLabApp/ScribbleCoreServices-SDK/README.md

+> [!WARNING]
+> This repository will no longer be maintained.
+The source content will be moved to the [ScribbleFoundation](https://github.com/ScribbleLabApp/ScribbleFoundation) repository.
+Please check there for future updates and contributions.

 # ScribbleCoreServices

 ScribbleCoreServices-SDK provides essential core services for ScribbleLabApp's iOS applications, offering a suite of functionalities to streamline development and enhance user experience.